 Who interprets the results and how do I get them?

 MRgFUS is performed in a specialized clinic by an interventional radiologist or a specially trained diagnostic radiologist.
-The radiologist will send a signed report to your primary care or referring radiologist, who will share the results with you.
+The radiologist will discuss your results with you and may send a signed report to your primary care doctor.
 You will have a follow-up MRI exam about six months after the procedure, or earlier if needed to assess the size of the fibroid.